So you want to trade for pitching ... the Orioles know how costly it can be

 Seeing former Orioles prospect Jake Arrieta pitch for the Chicago Cubs on Saturday at Camden Yards is all the ammunition critics need to impugn the Orioles’ starting pitching and the trades that depleted it.

-But as the club looks to possibly paper over that gaping hole — starting pitching — at this month’s trade deadline, it’s not lost on executive vice president Dan Duquette or anyone else around the club that the Orioles have dealt a bona fide major league starter away in each of the last four Julys.
+But as the club looks to possibly paper over its most gaping hole at this month’s trade deadline, it’s not lost on executive vice president Dan Duquette or anyone else around the club that the Orioles have dealt a bona fide major league starter away in each of the past four Julys.

-Beginning with the fateful Arrieta trade in 2013 — he went on to win the Cy Young Award in 2015 — the streak continued with Eduardo Rodriguez in 2014, Zach Davies in 2015, and Ariel Miranda in 2016.
+Beginning with the fateful Arrieta trade in 2013 — he went on to win the Cy Young Award in 2015 — the streak continued with Eduardo Rodríguez in 2014, Zach Davies in 2015 and Ariel Miranda in 2016.

-For some, like Arrieta and Rodriguez, their progression elsewhere was inevitable.
-Davies wasn’t a can’t-miss prospect, but had a strong minor league track record.
+For some, like Arrieta and Rodríguez, their progression elsewhere was inevitable.
+Davies wasn’t a can’t-miss prospect but had a strong minor league track record.
 Miranda was still unknown.

-But combined, the quartet of pitchers represented about 25 years of club control, making them almost immediately valuable to their major league clubs and they continued to hold that value for years.This happened as the Orioles’ veteran rotation falters and the pool of major league-ready candidates has dwindled.
+But combined, the quartet represented about 25 years of club control, making them almost immediately valuable to their major league clubs.
+The Orioles’ veteran rotation, meanwhile, continues to falter as the pool of major league-ready candidates dwindles further.

 Duquette acknowledges all that, but contends that “if you’re in the race, part of the cost of doing business is trading for players to help you and pitching to help you.”